MaviccPRP/ml_ner/README.md

 * A valid OntoNotes corpus 2012 in the in the following location: resources/corpora/multilingual/ontonotes-5.0-conll-2012/conll-2012/v4/data/train/data/english/annotations/nw/

 * To print the ROC curves, you need the ```$DISPLAY``` environment variable being set.

-## Folder Structure

-*corpus/*
->Contains the corpus reader class

-*feature_extraction/*
->Contains the feature extractor class and the arff_scikitdata_creator class for creating arff files and scikit instances.
-Additionally helpers for the feature extractor class.

-*literature/pdf/*
->Contains the most important papers, used for this project.

-*misc/*
->Contains several lists for feature extraction, e.g. wikipedia titles, name lists and official titles list.

-*reports/*
->Contains presentations and the final report

-*tests/*
->Contains several test scripts for the classes.
-For example usage, see section Code Example

 ## Quickstart